The Jesus Fund

 How to Apply

 Grants are made at the discretion of the foundation's trustees based on their charitable purposes and relationship with the National Christian Foundation.
-The foundation's Form 990-PF filings indicate it makes regular charitable disbursements (approximately $34 million annually), but the specific grant recipients and decision-making process are managed privately through the trustee structure.
+The foundation's Form 990-PF filings indicate it makes charitable disbursements, but the specific grant recipients and decision-making process are managed privately through the trustee structure.

-• Work through the National Christian Foundation's existing networks and programs
+- Work through the National Christian Foundation's existing networks and programmes

-• Have a pre-existing relationship with the foundation's trustees or affiliated organizations
+- Have a pre-existing relationship with the foundation's trustees or affiliated organisations

-• Align closely with the foundation's stated mission of supporting Christian ministry and gospel-centered work
+- Align closely with the foundation's stated mission of supporting Christian ministry and gospel-centred work

 Decision Timeline